 - On selected resource only and its children: Shows only the suppressions entered for the currently-selected resource, and that resource’s children.

-Select the suppression you want to remove and click the Red X Remove Suppression icon in the top right of the view.
+- Select the Suppressions view item that represents the task you want to unsuppress, then click the Red X Remove Suppression icon in the top right of the view.

 If this same static analysis violation is found in subsequent tests of this project, the task will be reported in the Quality Tasks view.